 - Being overly sensitive to disapproval and criticism

 - Having difficulty maintaining relationships and often appearing shallow or fake when they deal with others

 - Rarely showing concern for people and being self-centered

 - Threatening or attempting suicide to get attention from those around them

 How Can Addiction Complicate Histrionic Personality Disorder?Matters are complicated further when drugs and alcohol are brought into the mix.
 Drugs and alcohol can elevate the excitement, reduce the amount of judgment and perception necessary to make good choices, and cause more energy, violence, and drama.
 Substance abuse in the home can lead to the learned behaviors a child might develop in HPD.
 A child might also use drugs and alcohol as another mechanism for gaining control.
 Problematically, children with HPD are easily encouraged.
 Suggestibility is a common symptom of HPD, which can make a child vulnerable to the suggestion of abusing drugs and alcohol in order to get attention from peers or parents.
 Additionally, many children with HPD can be mistaken in the quality of their relationships.
-Getting attention from peers after following suggestions to abuse substances, they might consider these relationships to be quality and intimate, when they are not.
+Getting attention from peers after following suggestions to abuse substances, they might consider these relationships to be quality and intimate when they are not.

-Stonewater Adolescent Recovery Center is an adolescent addiction treatment center providing a continuum of care including detox, clinical therapeutic methods, experiential therapies, and academic support.
-Call us today for information on how we’re building a better tomorrow for our clients: 1-662-598-4214.
+Contact Stonewater Adolescent Recovery CenterStonewater Adolescent Recovery Center is an adolescent addiction treatment center providing a continuum of care, including detox, addiction treatment, and academic support.
+We also offer a range of therapeutic modalities, including:

 - Cognitive behavioral therapy (CBT)